PRESIDENT

 and wrote a comprehensive

-operations manual for use at multiple HWF testing laboratories.
+laboratory operations manual for use at multiple HWF testing

 - Designed

-manager to operate and maintain the lab in accordance with EPA
+operate and maintain the lab in accordance with EPA guidelines.

 - Performed